Welcome to our official guide to Sandown Park Racecourse.

 - Air – for those attending by air can do so easily into Heathrow or Gatwick, both of which are just twenty miles from the course, and there’s a helipad available for those attending racing on the course itself.

 Because of its location, most attendees to Sandown Park choose to travel back the same day.
 However, those staying in Esher can choose from a few hotels close by to the racecourse, and they’re almost all independent:

 The Mitre Hotel is a luxury option just walking distance from Hampton Court Palace, the Woodlands Park Hotel is based in picturesque surroundings.
-For something slightly cheaper and lavish, but by no means any less comfortable, the Alexander Pope is recommended.
+For something slightly cheaper and lavish (but by no means any less comfortable), the Alexander Pope is recommended.
 All are within five miles of the course and will arrange taxi transport for you as required.

 Best Sandown Races Betting Sites

 At British Racecourses we often recommend betting online and via apps when going to the races.
 This is because you can often get the best odds, great offers when signing up and you can place bets quickly and safely without having to queue.

 If you are looking to bet online we recommend the following great deals shown on this page, these are what we consider the best horse racing betting sites, especially for new customers:

 Betting Shops Local to Sandown Racecourse